edgelesssys/constellation/docs/docs/architecture/orchestration.md

 The CLI stores state in the local filesystem making the current directory the active workspace.
 Multiple clusters require multiple workspaces, hence, multiple directories.
 Note that every operation on a cluster always has to be performed from the directory associated with its workspace.

-While files from the workspace may be copied to different locations, they should'nt be moved or deleted while the Constellation cluster is still being used.
+You may copy files from the workspace to other locations, but you shouldn't move or delete them while the cluster is still being used.
-The Constellation CLI will take care of managing the workspace.
+The Constellation CLI takes care of managing the workspace.
-Only when a cluster was terminated, and you are sure the files are'nt needed anymore, should you remove a workspace.
+Only when a cluster was terminated, and you are sure the files aren't needed anymore, should you remove a workspace.

 ## Cluster creation process